Bibek-Repository/repo-4/FileHandling/readme.md

 "a": It will create a file.
 If the file exists, then it will append at the end.
 "w": It will create a file.
 If the file exits, then it will overwrite the content.

+Deleting a file in python
+To delete a file in python, OS module is imported. os.remove() function will remove the file path to the file can be given to delete files from other location. os.path.exists() method is used to check if the file exists before deleting it. os.rmdir() method is used to delete a folder.
+Empty folders can only be removed.